 Your holiday accommodation - never leave your key where someone can see your room number; don’t leave your window or patio doors open, especially with villas or if your room is on the ground floor or has a balcony; remember to lock doors even when you’re inside the accommodation.

-Balcony - children should NEVER be left unsupervised on balconies; don’t climb or stand on balcony furniture; keep all furniture away from the balcony wall/railings.
+Balcony - children should NEVER be left unsupervised on balconies; don’t climb or stand on balcony furniture or on the balcony balustrade; keep all furniture away from the balcony wall/railings.

 Bathroom - take care in bathrooms as condensation and water spray can make surfaces slippery and a bath or floor mat may not be provided; don’t use mains electrical appliances near to water.